-BALTIMORE, May 11, 2007 (PRIME NEWSWIRE) -- Northrop Grumman Corporation (NYSE:NOC) today announced the 24 statewide winners of its fifth annual Engineering Scholars program, which will provide a total of $240,000 in college scholarships this fall to high school seniors across Maryland interested in studying engineering.
+BALTIMORE, May 15, 2008 (PRIME NEWSWIRE) -- Northrop Grumman Corporation (NYSE:NOC) today announced the 24 statewide winners of its sixth annual Engineering Scholars program, which will provide a total of $240,000 in college scholarships this fall to high school seniors across Maryland interested in studying engineering.

-"Again this year, Northrop Grumman is pleased to sponsor this unique engineering scholarship effort, which is intended to motivate some of Maryland's best and brightest students -- with a background and interest in math and science -- to pursue engineering professions," said James F. Pitts, corporate vice president and president of the company's Baltimore-based Electronic Systems sector.
-"We continue to be impressed with the outstanding qualifications of all of the applicants from across the state, which made the selection process very challenging for our scholarship review committee."
+"Again this year, Northrop Grumman is pleased to sponsor this unique engineering scholarship effort, which is intended to motivate some of Maryland's best and brightest students -- with a background and interest in math and science -- to pursue engineering-related careers," said James F. Pitts, corporate vice president and president of the company's Baltimore-based Electronic Systems sector.
+"We were impressed with the outstanding qualifications of all of the applicants from throughout the state, which made the selection process quite difficult for our scholarship review committee."